Guideline Related to Bank of Canada Oversight Activities Under the Payment Clearing and Settlement Act

 - requires that all information obtained by the Bank from an FMI under the PCSA be treated as confidential, while still allowing the Bank to share such information with the FMI’s other regulatory authorities as it relates to the regulatory activities of those institutions in relation to the FMI;

-- empowers the Governor to issue a written directive to a designated FMI to refrain from an action that is likely to result in systemic risk being inadequately controlled or to take action to remedy a situation in which systemic risk is likely being inadequately controlled; 4
+- empowers the Governor to issue a written directive to a designated FMI to refrain from an action that is likely to result in systemic risk or payments system risk being inadequately controlled or to take action to remedy a situation in which systemic risk is likely being inadequately controlled; 4

 - empowers the Governor to apply to a superior court to obtain an order directing an FMI to comply with the PCSA, a directive or a legal agreement entered into with the Bank under the PCSA; and

-- requires designated FMIs to provide the Bank with reasonable notice in advance of any change to be made that is of a significant nature in relation to the designated FMI, which enables the Bank to consider the implications of such changes for systemic risk.
+- requires designated FMIs to provide the Bank with reasonable notice in advance of any change to be made that is of a significant nature in relation to the designated FMI, which enables the Bank to consider the implications of such changes for systemic risk or payments system risk.

-In addition to providing the framework for the Bank’s oversight, the PCSA contains a number of other provisions that do not relate directly to the Bank’s conduct of oversight, but that support the Bank’s objective of ensuring that systemic risk is adequately controlled in Canada.
+In addition to providing the framework for the Bank’s oversight, the PCSA contains a number of other provisions that do not relate directly to the Bank’s conduct of oversight, but that support the Bank’s objective of ensuring that systemic risk and payments system risk are adequately controlled in Canada.
 These provisions

 - in conjunction with federal insolvency legislation, bolster the legal enforceability of netting in designated FMIs;